 Statutes

-A laureate of the Infosys Prize cannot be nominated again.
+Winners of the prize cannot be nominated again.

 Prize winners will be selected by the respective jury, and the decision of the jury shall be final.